Shalin Bhanot

 Shalin Bhanot (born 15 November 1983) is an Indian actor who works in Hindi television.
 He started his career as a contestant in Roadies 2 and has since acted in various serials and web shows.
-He participated in dance reality Nach Baliye 4 and emerged as the winner with his now ex-wife Dalljiet Kaur.
-He then participated in reality series Bigg Boss 16 where he finished as a finalist.
-In 2024, he participated in Khatron Ke Khiladi 14.
+In 2008, participated in Nach Baliye 4 and emerged as the winner.
+He then participated in Bigg Boss 16 and Khatron Ke Khiladi 14 and finished as a finalist in both the shows.

 Early life

 Bhanot was born to Sunita and Brijmohan Bhanot and hails from a business family based in Jabalpur, Madhya Pradesh.
 He is an avid dancer and fitness enthusiast.

 Personal life

 Bhanot married actress Dalljiet Kaur in 2009.
 In 2014, the couple had their first child, a boy, Jaydon.
 In 2015, Kaur filed for divorce and accused Bhanot of domestic violence.
 She claimed that he never even visited the doctor with her while she was pregnant.
 She stated that he accused her of trying to influence the doctors and didn't even want her to have a C-Section.
 Kaur added that Bhanot was violent towards her even in front of her parents from the start of their marriage.
 They got divorced in 2015 with Kaur having Jaydon's custody but Bhanot having visiting rights.